deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

    * Run GravesLSTMForTwoPartHarmonies on the harmonies file output by MidiMusicExtractor (it will prompt you)
    * Then play the resulting samples with PlayTwoPartHarmonies.
 (You'll need to copy-and-paste a sample to a file.)

+You can also run DeepHarmony.java and harmonize with a serialized network zip file, which it prompts you for.

 MidiMusicExtractor.java prompts you for a path to a midi directory.
 It then produces, inside midi-learning/ in your home directory, a subdirectory containing a harmonies file of extracted two-party harmony strings, a melodies.txt file, and an analysis.txt file.
 For example, if the MIDI directory you choose has the name "BEATLES", your midi-learning/